There are a variety of ways you can help at-risk horses in addition to tax deductible contributions. Here are some of

 And THANK YOU Juli for your great effort!

 Thank you to everyone who participates in signing and returning the many petitions we provide to help let elected officials know to protect America’s wild horse herds in the western United States.
 Please visit the FRER wild horse webpage and our news blog for information to learn more about critical wild horse (and burro) issues.

 A special thanks to the BreyerFest

 Front Range Equine Rescue is honored to be selected as one of the equine charities to receive support from Breyer/Reeves International.

-Breyer horse models are beloved the world over and their generous contribution to FRER from the annual “BreyerFest” truly helps our rescue program efforts.
+Breyer horse models are beloved around the world and their generous contribution to FRER from the annual “BreyerFest” truly helps our rescue program efforts.